Types of Degrees Special Education Majors Are Getting

 |Adapted Physical Education Specialists||9.9%||$56,680|

 |Special Education Teachers, Kindergarten and Elementary School||7.4%||$59,390|

 Who Is Getting a Master’s Degree in Special Education?

 At the countrywide level, the racial-ethnic distribution of special ed majors is as follows:

 |Black or African American||1,718|

 |Hispanic or Latino||1,977|

-Special Ed appeals to people across the globe.
+Americans aren’t the only ones with an interest in Special Ed.
 About 1.4% of those with this major are international students.
 The most popular countries for students from outside the country are: